What Is A Nonprofit Chart Of Accounts?

 When accounts are created in an accounting system, they are organized using names and numbers.
 Account numbers are, for the most part, up to you and how you would like to organize them.
-However, each type of account has a thousands range they’re usually created in:
+However, the standard number ranges applied to each account is as followed:

-Again, accounts represent those five areas of your organization that you’re tracking:
+In other words, accounts represent these five areas of your organization’s finances that you’re tracking:

 - Asset = what you own = 1000 range

 - Liability = what you owe = 2000 range

 - Equity = overall worth = 3000 range

 - Income = money you get = 4000 range

 - Expense = money you spend = 5000 range

 - Cash (checking, savings, and petty cash balances)